Part 3 of 4

 The Bear River Massacre has been ignored.
 "It was not in the interest of key players—the military and the Mormons—to remember, and the decimated Northwestern Bands of the Shoshone had no voice in the nation that came to surround them.
 The battle, as it was initially regarded, was celebrated in Salt Lake City, especially by the military.
 What few records there are indicate that between 250 and 350 Shoshones died, although some suggest nearly 500 perished.
 Paul Hutton, a historian of the Indian Wars at the University of New Mexico, said he had never heard of the Bear River Massacre when he got his first teaching job at Utah State University in 1977." - Salt Lake Tribune

 There were no legal treaties made between the Timpanogos and the Mormons.
 Only the federal government had the authority to make such treaties with the Indians.
-Congress in 1864 authorized Treaty Negotiations for the Indians of Utah Territory, and on June 8, 1865 the Spanish Fork Treaty was negotiated with the Timpanogos Tribe.
+Congress in 1864 authorized Treaty Negotiations for the Indians of Utah Territory, and on June 8, 1865 the Spanish Fork Treaty was negotiated with the Timpanogos Nation.
 However, the treaty would fail ratification as it bore the signature of Brigham Young, thus leaving intact the Uinta Valley Reservation, land belonging to the Timpanogos.
 Congress declared "rather than associate with Brigham Young on such an occasion, they would have the negotiations fail; they would rather the Indians, than the Mormons, would have the land." - Commission of Indian Affairs Annual Report 1865, O.H.
 Irish (Please see Treaties)